sodadata/docs/soda-cl/freshness.md

 In the context of [SodaCL check types]({% link soda-cl/metrics-and-checks.md %}check-types), freshness checks are unique.
 This check is limited in its syntax variation, with only a few mutable parts to specify column name, threshold, and, optionally, a "now" variable.

-Note that the syntax for freshness checks is a work-in-progress.
-Any changes will appear here in the documentation and in the Soda community on Slack.

 A freshness check has two or three mutable parts:

 | a timestamp column name |